mikespub-org/sclorg-django-ex/README.md

 ## Logs

-By default your Django application is served with gunicorn and configured to output its access log to stderr.
+By default your Flask application is served with gunicorn and configured to output its access log to stderr.
 You can look at the combined stdout and stderr of a given pod with this command:

     oc get pods         # list all pods in your project